Vehicle registration plates of Madagascar: History

 The license plate system of Madagascar draws on the system of France actively used from 1950 to 2009.
 The current system has been in use since 1959.
 The identifier shall neither plaques that provide information on the technical condition of the vehicle information, nor stamp.
 Also dimensions of the indicator, the execution and the font are not specified exactly.
 There are both metal (aluminum) and plastic indicator ago, versions with and without edge and modern imported from France blanks of Euro plate that the left margin bear the European flag with the country code letters F, and this was not challenged.
 June 2014, is respected by the authorities again that the prescribed basic color black is used.

-Until 2014, the license plate showing white text on black background, with aluminum plate Scripture by removing the black coating production reasons silver precipitates.
-Decorative fonts are officially not allowed, but are tolerated in private vehicles; License plates do not exist.
+Until 2014, the license plate showing white text on black background, with aluminum plate scripture by removing the black coating production reasons silver precipitates.
+Decorative typefaces other than the new FE-Schrift are officially not allowed, but are tolerated in private vehicles.